-Even though I’ve blogged for businesses since 2012, I struggled with learning how to monetize my blog for years.
+Even though I’ve blogged for businesses since 2012, I struggled with learning how to monetize a blog for years.

 I wrote about whatever I wanted to.
 And had a great time.
 I also spent a lot of time making YouTube videos to accompany my blog.
 Being on camera is fun for me and I enjoy editing videos.
 I secretly wanted to become a YouTube sensation…